 However, these issues are internal and generally confined to the local interface between RPC and its upper layers, one in which implementations are free to innovate.
-The only requirement is that the resulting RPC-over-RDMA protocol sent to the peer is valid for the upper layer.
+The only requirement, beyond constraints imposed by the Upper Layer Binding, is that the resulting RPC-over-RDMA protocol sent to the peer is valid for the upper layer.